 For most hunters across the country, fall is all about deer hunting.
-We spend our summers prepping food plots, putting up tree stands and ground blinds, checking game cameras and sighting in our guns and bows.
+We spend our summers prepping food plots, putting up tree stands and ground blinds, checking game cameras, and sighting in our guns and bows.
 But for some of us, fall turkey hunting is just as important.

-While spring turkey hunting brings the excitement of those early morning gobbles and the challenge of getting that tom to come in to your calls, fall season offers its own excitement and challenges.
+While spring turkey hunting brings the excitement of those early morning gobbles and the challenge of getting that tom to come into your calls, the fall season offers its own excitement and challenges.
 Gobblers are looking for food instead of looking for hens, birds are grouped differently, and they typically aren’t calling much.
 The key to fall turkey hunting, much like other bird hunting, is figuring out where they are.

 Locate and Pattern Turkeys

 Locating fall turkeys means putting in the time to scout.
 Turkeys leave a variety of signs around the areas where they stay.
 Look for definitive signs such as tracks, feathers, scratching, dusting areas, and droppings.
 This is good to know for mid-day hunting when birds are out and about.

 Watering holes are an easy place to identify tracks, and you will typically find feathers and droppings there too.

 You might find dusting areas in dry roads or wheat and grain fields that have already been harvested.

 Scratching areas are where turkeys have raked leaves to expose insects and look for acorns and other nuts.

 Use game cameras over watering holes and scratching areas to identify the number of turkeys in the flock, and determine the time of day and what direction they are coming and going.